 Sperm whales are known to spend most of their time foraging and feeding on squids at depths of several hundreds of meters where the light is scarce.
-While foraging, sperm whales produce a series of acoustic signals called usual clicks.
-The coincidence of the continuous production of usual clicks together with the associated feeding behaviour has lead authors to suppose that those specific signals could be involved in the process of detecting preys.
-Because of the usual click known acoustic signal features differing from most of the described echolocation signals of other species, it has been long speculated about the sperm whale sonar capabilities.
-While the usual clicks of this species were considered to support midrange echolocation, no physical characteristics of the signal had, until very recently, clearly confirmed this assumption nor have explained how sperm whales forage on low sound reflective bodies like squids.
-The recent data on sperm whale onaxis recordings have shed some light on those questions and allowed us to perform simulations in controlled environments to verify the possible mid-range sonar function of usual clicks during foraging processes.
+While foraging, sperm whales produce a series of acoustic signals called 'usual clicks'. coincidence of the continuous production of usual clicks together with the associated feeding behaviour has led authors to suppose that those specific signals could be involved in the process of detecting prey.
+Because the usual click has known acoustic signal features differing from most of the described echolocation signals of other species, there has long been speculation about the sperm whale sonar capabilities.
+While the usual clicks of this species were considered to support mid-range echolocation, no physical characteristics of the signal had, until very recently, clearly confirmed this assumption nor had it been explained how sperm whales forage on low sound reflective bodies like squid.
+The recent data on sperm whale on-axis recordings have shed some light on those questions and allowed us to perform simulations in controlled environments to verify the possible mid-range sonar function of usual clicks during foraging processes.

-The sperm whale diet in most areas of the world, consists in cephalopods.
-Amongst them, sperm whales eat primarily squids and occasionally octopuses.
-The size of these preys varies from a few centimetres to several meters long, depending on the animal age-related diving capacity, although most of their diet consists of animals whose length are below 1 meter.
+The sperm whale diet, in most areas of the world, consists of cephalopods.
+Amongst these, sperm whales eat primarily squid and occasionally octopus.
+The size of these prey varies from a few centimetres to several meters long, depending on the animal agerelated diving capacity, although most of their diet consists of animals whose lengths are below 1 metre.

-On-axis sperm whale clicks are broadband, highly directional, last for a few ms and present a very high SL.
+On-axis sperm whale clicks are broadband, highly directional, last for a few ms and present a very high source level (SL).
 Clicks recorded off the axis of the beam pattern present a much lower directivity index and are several orders of magnitude weaker than the main on-axis pulse.
 The on-axis clicks have an average centroid frequency of 15 kHz.
-Möhl and colleagues [4, 5] and more recently Zimmer and colleagues [6] have constructed the beam pattern of the components of a sperm whale click, P0, P1, P2 and so on as well as a LF component, each of them having its own characteristics although generated by the same acoustics events.
+Möhl and colleagues [4, 5], and more recently Zimmer and colleagues [6] have constructed the beam pattern of the components of a sperm whale click, P0, P1, P2... as well as a LF component, each of them having its own characteristics although generated by the same acoustics events.
 While P1 would serve an echolocation function, the LF and P0 components would be used for dive synchronisation between members as well as long range orientation.

-Due to its high directionality, the forwarddirected P1 pulse is well suited for echolocation.
-The high source level of the P1 pulse and the long ICI of usual clicks suggest a potential for long detection ranges.
+Due to its high directionality, the forward-directed P1 pulse is well suited for echolocation.
+The high source level of the P1 pulse and the long interclick interval (ICI) of usual clicks suggest a potential for long detection ranges.

-Now, the question was: What is the

-scattering mechanism occurring off a squid when insonified by an on-axis sperm whale click and what would be the ranges at which prey targets are detected?
+Now, the question was: what is the scattering mechanism occurring off a squid when insonified by an on-axis sperm whale click and what would be the ranges at which prey targets are detected?